harshap-ai/harish-prakash-99/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=harish-prakash-99.harish-prakash-99)

-I am a Graduate Student at the [University of Waterloo](https://uwaterloo.ca/systems-design-engineering/)
+I am a Graduate Student at the [University of Waterloo](https://uwaterloo.ca/systems-design-engineering/), working at the Intersection of Sports Analytics and Vision (Pose Estimation, Action Recognition and 3D Representations).
+I research with Vision and Image Processing Group, co-supervised by Prof. [David Clausi](https://uwaterloo.ca/systems-design-engineering/profile/dclausi) and Prof. [John Zelek](https://uwaterloo.ca/systems-design-engineering/profile/jzelek)

 **What defines me?**